Explore Your Resources

-As an off-campus or online student, you have access to ILLiad, which allows you to request materials from FLITE and other libraries and have them sent to your home.
-You can find more info
+- As an off-campus or online student, you have access to ILLiad, which allows you to request materials from FLITE and other libraries and have them sent to your home.

 Transcripts are your official Ferris record and include your course enrollment history.
 Ferris partners with the National Student Clearinghouse to make getting your transcript quick and easy.

 MyDegree is the best way to plan for future semesters and make sure you're meeting your program's requirements.
-You can also use the “What If” tool to see how your coursework could be applied to another degree program.
+You can also use the "What If" tool to see how your coursework could be applied to another degree.

-Textbooks for your Ferris courses can be purchased in-person or online through the Ferris bookstore.
+Textbooks for your Ferris courses can be through the online Ferris bookstore.

 You can find your textbook information through your MyFSU account.